JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Notes.md

 		- Disable unused VLANs and restrict access to trunk ports
 - ARP Attacks
 	- What?
-		- Attackers send false ARP messages, causing
+		- Attackers send false ARP messages, causing devices to send data to the attacker
+	- How to Prevent?
+		- Dynamic ARP Inspection (DAI)

+**EtherChannel**
+- What?
+	- EtherChannel is a link aggrea